-Were you looking for the MIMIC II Database?
+Were you looking for the MIMIC-II Database or the MIMIC-III Database?

 The database described below was the product of our first attempt (1992-1999) to build a collection of multi-parameter recordings of ICU patients.
-We learned a lot from this project, and have been able to do much more in the MIMIC II project (2001-present), particularly in collection of clinical data, and the MIMIC II Database is many times the size of the original MIMIC Database.
+We learned a lot from this project, and have been able to do much more in the MIMIC project (2001-present), particularly in collection of clinical data.
+The MIMIC-II Database and the MIMIC-III Database are many times the size of the original MIMIC Database.

 About the only advantage of MIMIC over MIMIC II is that the ECG signals in MIMIC were recorded at 500 samples per second with 12-bit precision and negligible jitter, whereas those in MIMIC II contain 125 "peak-picked" samples per second with 8- or 10-bit precision and ±6 ms jitter.